- PhD Candidates

 Every person residing in Switzerland is required to have a health and accident insurance or to obtain the relevant exemption (see below) within three months of entry into Switzerland.
 Compulsory health insurance covers the costs of the medical care in case of illness or accident.

-Under certain conditions, students may be exempted from contracting compulsory health insurance in Switzerland.
+Foreign students with a residence permit (B or L permit) for study purposes may be exempted from contracting compulsory health insurance in Switzerland.

 This applies in particular to:

 All students who do not fall under the above cases will in principle be obliged to undersign a health and accident insurance policy in Switzerland.
 Please note that USI offers an affordable insurance policy called Academic Care: click here for details.

 The completed form, together with the required documents, shall be sent to the following address:

 Istituto delle assicurazioni sociali

 Settore obbligo assicurativo